Sign In Forgot Password

 Today we recognize there are times in our contemporary lives that our ancestors could not imagine—and so there are no traditional prayers or rituals.
 At CBH, not only do we reconstruct ancient ritual to speak to us in this moment in history, but we also construct new ritual when there is a void.
 We have found that Judaism and its rich wisdom can speak to us and help us shape these new practices and observances even for circumstances which would have been beyond our ancestor's comprehension.

-The rabbi, music director and lay leaders are here to work with you to craft and share Jewish rituals for the seasons of the year and the cycles of your life.
+Our clergy, including our Director of Music and Spiritual Arts, and lay leaders are here to work with you to craft and share Jewish rituals for the seasons of the year and the cycles of your life.
 Please call the office if you would like to discuss a common or unique life-cycle ritual (wedding, naming ceremony, conversion, healing, coming out, etc.)

 Weddings